imagej/imagej.github.io/_pages/plugins/trackmate/trackmate-morpholibj.md

 The best documentation for this segmentation tool  is found on its dedicated page, but we will repeat the description of the key parameters in the tutorial below.
 One of the key advantage compared to using directly the plugin is that the TrackMate module version will properly process timelapses, while the core plugin treats everything as a Z-stack.

-## Tutorial.
-Tracking cells in Xenopus tissue.
+## Tutorial: tracking cells in Xenopus tissue

 Download the tutorial dataset from Zenodo.